yastn/yastn/docs/source/quickstart/hubbard_purification.rst

 2D Fermi-Hubbard model at finite temperature
 ============================================

-This guide provides a quick overview of how to simulate the Fermi-Hubbard model at finite temperature and on the infinite square lattice using purification and the **YASTN** tensor network library.
+This guide provides a quick overview of simulating the Fermi-Hubbard model at finite temperature and on the infinite square lattice using purification and the **YASTN** tensor network library.
 We'll focus on initializing the model, setting up the simulation, and calculating expectation values.